We all share a passion for teaching, a focus on helping our students achieve their best,

 Rachel is a passionate teacher, and her students often comment that this passion and excitement for her subject makes them more interested, sometimes in spite of themselves.
-Since January 2009 she has tutored over a hundred students, helping them to achieve their goals in all three AP History classes and both AP English classes, as well as on the Reading Comprehension and Writing sections of both the ACT and SAT.
-While most of her students have been in high school, she also has experience preparing middle schoolers for the SSAT/ISEE, and in basic English grammar and usage.
-Since the fall of 2010, she has edited almost 300 college application essays, working both independently and “behind the scenes” for private educational consultants.
-She currently works as the “essay guru” for two private consultants in the Boston area, and looks forward to being able to provide these services to others.
+Rachel has been tutoring since January 2009, helping her students achieve their goals in AP US, AP World, and AP European History, both AP English classes, and the ACT and SAT.
+While most of her students have been in high school, she also has experience helping middle schoolers with English and with preparation for the SSAT/ISEE tests.
+She has extensive experience helping students craft and shape their college application essays, working both independently and with private educational consultants.
+Before becoming a tutor, Rachel taught undergraduate history classes and worked as an academic librarian.
+Both experiences continue to inform the work she does now.

 High School, Riverdale Country School, 1995

 MA, History, University of Illinois – Urbana Champaign, 2007

 MS, Library and Information Science, University of Illinois – Urbana Champaign, 2008

 After earning degrees at the Universities of Wisconsin and Pennsylvania, Jeremiah Hill began a teaching career that has included schools large and small, as well as tutoring individual students and small groups.
 In every context he teaches his students to make connections between the subject matter and the larger world, using film, music, comic strips, current events, world languages, and anything else that may help them learn.
 His students have commented on his “careful guidance and measured advice”; one elaborates, “he is one in a very short list of people who taught me how to write clearly, concisely, and logically.”